National Zoo Facts and Figures

 There are also 36 different species of bamboo.

-- Mei Xiang and Tian Tian are the National Zoo’s
+- Mei Xiang, Tian Tian, and Bao Bao are the National Zoo’s

-giant pandas, on a ten-year loan from China as part of
+giant pandas.
+Tian Tian and Mei Xiang are on a ten-year loan from China as part of

 conservation, and breeding program.
-Mei Xiang gave birth to a male cub, Tai Shan, on July 9, 2005.
-He moved in China in February 2010.
+Mei Xiang gave birth to a male cub, Tai Shan, on July 9, 2005 and a female cub, Bao Bao, on August 23, 2013.
+Tai Shan moved in China in February 2010.

 The pandas live at the Fujifilm Giant Panda Habitat, a state-of-the-art indoor and outdoor exhibit designed to mimic the pandas' natural habitat of rocky, lush terrain in China.